 Our Meat Toppings

 I am very proud of the fact that we do not use any cereal fillers in our pepperoni, beef or Italian sausage.
 Many competitors use beef and pork toppings that are mixed with Textured Vegetable soy Protein, TVP.
 You may notice that they use the term beef sausage or pork sausage on their menus.
 It can also be called beef topping or pork topping.
 While soy protein may be good for you it is not really meat.
 I have seen toppings with as much as 30% TVP.
 This is the off flavor and rubbery texture you may sometimes notice when eating the "meat" sold by competitors.
 Our beef is virtually all meat.
 There is a very small amount of Hydrolyzed Vegetable soy Protein which allows the beef to stay formed into the chunks on the finished pizza.
 But it is not a substitute for beef.
 You can ask a competitor to read the label on the box their beef comes in to be sure.
 Of course, the addition of cereal fillers greatly reduces the price.
-The people who use this think that most customers can't tell the difference.
+The people who use this think that most guests can't tell the difference.
 And while you may not eat and say, "Ah-hah cereal fillers!", you will notice a difference even though you don't know exactly why.

 My Italian sausage is real Italian sausage.
 There are federal labeling laws which require that you use 100% pork with no other products at all, other than spices, in order to use the term "Italian sausage".
 There is even a requirement as to the amount of fat it contains.
 So if you see Italian sausage on the menu at other pizza places it is likely you are getting real meat.
 Look out for pork sausage or even pork topping.
 This means that there is probably TVP in it.

 My pepperoni is made from 100% beef and pork.
 It is made and then dried for 18 days before it is sliced and frozen for shipment to our stores.
 Some competitors use pepperoni that contains much more fat which is much less expensive.